On The Need for Hope

-As the year descends into its crescendoing finale, my thoughts wander to the need for starting over.
+As the year descends into its finale, my thoughts wander to the need for starting over.

-Though everything is continuous in that there is no real start or end, we can’t help but feel with the coming end of a year the need to change and start over.
-Without the arbitrary distinction between a start and end we are lost, like ships with broken sails wandering the vast and endless sea.
+Life is a continuous experience that we chop along arbitrary lines into neat pieces.
+Where a thing starts, or ends, is often a point of reference.
+But, with the coming end of a year, one can’t help but need to create an arbitrary starting point to change and begin over again.
+Without the distinction between a start and end, we are lost, like ships with broken sails wandering the vast and endless sea.

-We need hope.
-Even if it’s in the bare nakedness of hoping in hope itself.
+We need hope in new beginnings, even if it’s the bare nakedness of hoping in hope itself.
 Even if such hope does the opposite of calming the tidal wave of emotions and thoughts in ourselves.
-Instead, hope brings us further and farther than we thought we could go.
+It is hope that brings us further and farther than we thought we could go.
 It puts us through drama, discomfort, and anxiety, to produce something greater than what came before it.

 You can sit, and search for the tail of mind all you like.
 But like a game of peek-a-boo or the act of catching water in a net, it will always slip your grasp.
 So you are left, running circles like a dog, drowning deeper into a supposedly courageous quest.
-But, there is courage to go astray, and there is also the courage to stay the course.
+Certainly, there is courage to go astray in your own path, but there is also the courage to stay the course.

 Because, man is not separate from nature.
 Man is nature, and nature is man — and nature’s never-ending call to action is the continuous expansion of itself, from start to end, forever, and always.